 - I personally listen to different talks by different people about different meditation subjects.

 So you can see now that there is no way that a short review of this App would do it the justice that it deserves.
 Here is what you will learn in my detailed Insight Timer App Review:

 My User Experience in Using The Insight Timer App

 My name is David.
-For me since I started using this App in late 2016, I have been using this App regularly (almost every day if not every day) to help me with my meditation habit.
+For me since I started using this App in late 2016, I have been using this App every day now for over 1050 consecutive days in a row (almost 3 years) to help me with my meditation habit.